-At the face sketch recognition stage, there are two strategies to reduce the modality difference between photos and sketches: 1) All of the face photos in the gallery are first transformed to sketches using the sketch synthesis algorithm, and a query sketch is matched with the synthesized sketches; 2) a query sketch is transformed to a photo and the synthesized photo is matched with real photos in the gallery.
+At the face sketch recognition stage, there are two strategies to reduce the modality difference between photos and sketches: (a) all the face photos in the gallery are first transformed to sketches using the sketch synthesis algorithm, and a query sketch is matched with the synthesized sketches; (b) transform a query sketch to a photo and match the synthesized photo with real photos in the gallery.
 We will evaluate both strategies in the face sketch recognition experiments.
 After the photos and sketches are transformed into the same modality, in principle, most of the proposed face photo recognition approaches can be applied to face sketch recognition in a straightforward way.
-In this paper, we will evaluate the performance of several appearancebased face recognition approaches, including PCA [25], Bayesianface (Bayes) [26], Fisherface [27], null-space LDA [28], dual-space LDA [29], and Random Sampling LDA (RS-LDA) [30], [31].
+In this paper, we will evaluate the performance of several appearance-based face recognition approaches including PCA [25], Bayesianface (Bayes) [26], Fisherface [27], null-space LDA [28], dualspace LDA [29], and Random Sampling LDA (RS-LDA) [30], [31].

 The 606 photo-sketch pairs are divided into three subsets.
-One hundred and fifty-three photo-sketch pairs in subset I are used for the training of photo/sketch synthesis.
-One hundred and fifty-three photo-sketch pairs in subset II are used for the training of subspace classifiers.
-When using strategy 1), the photos in subset II are first transformed to synthesized sketches using subset I as the training set.
-Then, the synthesized sketches and the sketches drawn by the artist in subset II are used to train subspace classifiers such as Fisherface and random sampling LDA.
-Strategy 2) is similar, except that sketches and photos switch roles.
+153 photo-sketch pairs in subset I are used for the training of photo/sketch synthesis.
+153 photo-sketch pairs in subset II are used for the training of subspace classifiers.
+When using strategy (a), the photos in subset II are first transformed to synthesized sketches using subset I as the training set.
+Then the synthesized sketches and the sketches drawn by the artist in subset II are used to train subspace classifiers such as Fisherface and random sampling LDA.
+Strategy (b) is similar, except that sketches and photos switch roles.
 Three hundred photo-sketch pairs in subset III are used for testing.
 The division of the data set is the same as in [4].

-In Table 1, we compare the rank-one recognition accuracy using different sketch/photo synthesis algorithms and face recognition methods.
-We evaluate three sketch/ photo synthesis methods:
+In Table 1, we compare the rank one recognition accuracy using different sketch/photo synthesis algorithms and face recognition methods.
+We evaluate three sketch/photo synthesis methods.